Tina-otoge/blog/_posts/2018-03-15-getting-into-voltex-1-basics-and-menus.markdown

 ---
 SOUND VOLTEX is one of the most known BEMANI games nowadays.
 It's a fairly recent game released in January 2012.
-It became very popular due to its mordern futuristic inspired graphics, playlist and original design.
+It became very popular due to its modern futuristic inspired graphics, playlist and original design.

 SOUND VOLTEX focuses on remixes of BEMANI songs, doujinshi (amateur) and